 SECTION 11.2 Dues Year.

-The dues year of the Society shall begin on the first day of September and end on the last day of August each year.
+The dues year for Annual membership shall begin on the first day that dues are received from a member (their “anniversary date”) and end on that date the following year.

 SECTION 11.3 Meeting Rules.